dduyg/5566677/tags/index.md

     const edges = [];

-    // Connect all tags to center
-    tagIds.forEach(id => {
+    // connect each tag to the center tagIds.forEach(id => {
       edges.push({
         from: 'center',